-Public Information Service Genevieve Kellam 845.486.8051 genevieve.kellam@dcboces.org
+Public Information Service

+Genevieve Kellam 845.486.8051

+genevieve.kellam@dcboces.org

 The award-winning Dutchess BOCES Public Information Service assists school districts in building a systematic, planned process of communication between the district and its internal and external publics and provides school districts with a variety of services to enhance their communication and public relations efforts.
 Projects include, but are not limited to, publications, internal communications, budget campaign materials, media relations, imaging and marketing, student and staff recognition, and event planning.
-The National School Public Relations Association (NYSPRA) have recognized publications produced by the Public Information Service team of experts for excellence.
+The National School Public Relations Association (NSPRA) and the New York School Public Relations Association (NYSPRA) have recognized publications produced by the Public Information Service team of experts for excellence.